 An assessment is made as to whether an unexpired risk liability is required to be brought to account on an annual basis.
 This involves assessing the profitability of future cash flows by considering trends in claiming, membership growth, mix of products and other factors.
-Consistent with the prior year, the adequacy for the year ended 30 June 2017 was tested for hospital and ancillary contracts as a single portfolio.
+Consistent with the prior year, the adequacy for the year ended 30 June 2019 was tested for hospital and ancillary contracts as a single portfolio.

 Where the resultant future loss ratio, which represents the combined claims and expense ratios, is expected to exceed 100%, related deferred acquisition costs are firstly written down and then an unexpired risk liability is brought to account.
-The claims ratio for this purpose includes a risk margin of 3.5% (2016: 3.5%) added to the central estimate, in order to provide a 75% (2016: 75%) probability of adequacy.
-On this basis an unexpired risk liability of \$72,486 is required this year (2016: \$302,581).
+The claims ratio for this purpose includes a risk margin of 4.0% (2018: 3.9%) added to the central estimate, in order to provide a 75% (2018: 75%) probability of adequacy.
+On this basis, nil unexpired risk liability is required this year (2018: \$0).
 Refer note 16.